 Of course, not all companies that rely on digital technology make bad decisions.
 Leading brands, even those that have made large, loss-making investments at the start of their transition, have been able to shift to more profitable e-commerce strategies.
 In the case of future waves like IoT and AI, and conversational commerce, managers should take a cautious approach to new technological innovations.

 Any digital transformation strategy needs a dedicated and highly-skilled team.
-To make yours a success, ensure you have a senior person, or an executive team inhouse, to oversee and drive the initiative.
+If you have concerns about where your team should be located, you can check out our blog comparing offshore vs nearshore outsourcing models.
+To make yours a success, ensure you have a senior person, or an executive team in-house, to oversee and drive the initiative.
 Furthermore, make sure they’re equipped with all the necessary knowledge and authority to make decisions.
 If you find you have gaps in your organisation’s skills and experience, you could bring in an offshore technology partner who’ll take over the software development and integration.
-Even so, your internal executive staff need to be ready to support and drive the project from the inside.
+Your internal executive staff need to be ready to support and drive the project from the inside.

 An experienced technology partner can help you investigate the pros and cons of using certain technologies in your digital strategy, and assess their potential within your business environment before the project gets underway.